FrancescoCortella/labsforpartners-microsoftfabric/lab3_part2.1_fabric.md

 ![image](https://github.com/FrancescoCortella/labsforpartners-microsoftfabric/assets/135111177/c8344f44-83af-4ff5-bb15-f5fd0a99a2e3)

- Note

-When defining relationships for this report, make sure you have a many to one relationship from the fact_sale table (Table 1) to the dimension_* tables (Table 2) and not vice versa.
+Note: When defining relationships for this report, make sure you have a many to one relationship from the fact_sale table (Table 1) to the dimension_* tables (Table 2) and not vice versa.

 Next, add these relationships with the same New relationship settings as shown above but with the following tables and columns: